dryfly-scientist/Helene-Pollutant-Transport-Flow/README.md

 ## Overview

 This project uses Google Earth Engine (GEE) to map areas at high risk of pollutant transport in Western North Carolina as a result of Hurricane Helene, which impacted the region from September 24-27, 2024.
 By combining elevation, land cover, and precipitation parameters, a composite risk layer is generated to effectively identify hotspots where pollutants and debris are most likely to flow and concentrate.
-The goal is to improve efficiency for targeted environmental remediation efforts and resilience planning in Southern Appalachian communities.
+The goal is to improve efficiency for targeted environmental remediation efforts and resilience planning across Southern Appalachian communities.

 ## Datasets